department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/research-Test Plan B.md

 ## Methodology
 ### Moderated Usability Test
-The research will consist of seven moderated remote usability testing sessions using the Zoom platform.
+The research will consist of seven moderated remote usability test sessions using the Zoom platform.
 The test will include a moderator, a notetaker, a visual/dial-out technician, and observers.
-The call technician will dial a telephone number to the Dialoflow Voicebot protoype via the Zoom platform so that the Vetaran can interact with the Voicebot.
+The visual/call technician will display information that the Veterans will need to perform each task; this  technician will also dial a telephone number to the Dialoflow Voicebot protoype via the Zoom platform so that the Vetaran can interact with the Voicebot.

 ## Location
 The user research sessions will be moderated and will be held remotely via the Zoom platform.